difference between intensive and extensive property

 Intensive and extensive properties have important applications in many scientific fields.
 In chemistry, for instance, these properties are used to identify and classify materials.
 Intensive properties such as boiling point, melting point, and conductivity are used to identify different substances.
 Extensive properties such as mass and volume are used in determining the amount of substances present in samples.

-See also difference between pastry and cake
+See also difference between psychology and sociology

 In conclusion, understanding the difference between intensive and extensive properties is essential in the field of chemistry and physics.
 By understanding these properties, scientists are better able to identify and classify different substances, and determine the amount of substances present in samples.